Biophysics and Physiological Modeling

 Prerequisites and level

-- The modules assume high school chemistry, and (algebra-based) physics.
+- The sample chapters assume high school chemistry, and (algebra-based) physics.
 No calculus required!
 However, optional sections are included for those students with calculus.
 They are also suitable as an introduction to scientific modeling and validation for students who didn’t take a formal course in biophysics, e.g. graduate or medical students in interdisciplinary Biophysics or Molecular Biology PhD programs or MD/PhD programs.

 Notwithstanding that the materials are accessible to well-prepared high school students; they also contain materials that have traditionally been taught at the graduate level.
 As an example, the kMC simulation technique (or the chemical master equation) is not in the traditional undergraduate curriculum even for chemistry or physics majors.
-The primary focus of the modules is quantitative scientific modeling with physiology applications.
+The primary focus of the chapters is quantitative scientific modeling with physiology applications.

 Background

 - BIO 2010 - Transforming Undergraduate Education for Future Research Biologists (National Academies Press 2003) motivated me to write the NSF CCLI (now TUES) proposal for this project.
-The modules also address many of the core competencies identified in the report of the AAMC-HHMI Committee: Scientific Foundations for Future Physicians published by the Association of American Medical Colleges (AAMC) 2009 and they address many of the issues discussed by the "Overarching and unifying key concepts and competencies - Group B - Quantitative Competency" working group at the AAAS conference: Transforming Undergraduate Biology Education: Mobilizing the Community for Change (July 15-19, 2009) sponsored by the NSF.
+The chapters also address many of the core competencies identified in the report of the AAMC-HHMI Committee: Scientific Foundations for Future Physicians published by the Association of American Medical Colleges (AAMC) 2009 and they address many of the issues discussed by the "Overarching and unifying key concepts and competencies - Group B - Quantitative Competency" working group at the AAAS conference: Transforming Undergraduate Biology Education: Mobilizing the Community for Change (July 15-19, 2009) sponsored by the NSF.
 My presentation at this conference was about this Biophysics and Physiological Modeling project.
-The revised Vision and Change Final Report is now available as are the Ratings of the Importance of Natural Sciences, Research Methods, and Statistics Topics on the MR5 Content Surveys, 5th Comprehensive Review of the Medical College Admission Test® (MCAT), MR5 Preliminary Recommendations, Creating Scientifically Lieterate Physicians, MR5 Science Content Survey of Undergraduate Institutions, Preview Guide for MCAT 2015 and MCAT website.
+The revised Vision and Change Final Report is now available as are the Ratings of the Importance of Natural Sciences, Research Methods, and Statistics Topics on the MR5 Content Surveys, 5th Comprehensive Review of the Medical College Admission Test® (MCAT), MR5 Preliminary Recommendations, Creating Scientifically Literate Physicians, MR5 Science Content Survey of Undergraduate Institutions, Preview Guide for MCAT 2015 and MCAT website.

 Student researchers/testers